cloudfoundry-attic/cf-release/on-tls-certificates.md

 #### First, generate the `cf-diego-ca`
 Generate the certs and keys:
 ```
-./scripts/generate-cf-diego-certs
+./scripts/generate-cf-diego-certs [--with-ca]
 ```

-The script generates mutual TLS certs for the Cloud Controller, as well as the `cf-diego-ca` that will be used to sign other certificates.
+The script generates mutual TLS certs for the Cloud Controller, as well as the `cf-diego-ca` (if the parameter `--with-ca` is given) that will be used to sign other certificates.

 | Script Output | Properties |
 | ------------- | -------- |